Great-Sun-Group/credex-core/docs/deploy/infrastructure_management.md

 1. Modify the `task-definition.json`.
 2. Ensure any new environment variables are added to the `environment` section.
-3. Update the GitHub Actions workflows to replace placeholders with the corresponding GitHub Secrets.
+3. Update the GitHub Actions workflow to replace placeholders with the corresponding GitHub Secrets.

 ## ECS Service Configuration